MowlanicaBilla/All_about_LLM_projects/Gemma/Readme.md

    LANGCHAIN_PROJECT="your-project"
    ```

-4. Run the following command in the terminal to install necessary python packages:
+4. Run the following command in the terminal to install the necessary Python packages:
    ```
    pip install -r requirements.txt
    ```